musman-uk/portfolio/exploratory-projects/game-development/README.md

 Developers must interpret these tensions within the context of each project, deciding when to simplify, when to guide, and when to allow ambiguity.

-Some games limit player freedom to preserve narrative integrity.
-In *Scarface* (2006), the player cannot harm civilians because Tony Montana’s refusal to harm innocents is not a minor detail but a defining boundary that even shapes his downfall in the film.
-Removing that boundary would mean the player is no longer playing Tony Montana, only a loose imitation.
-Similar constraints appear in the *Batman: Arkham* series, where lethal force is prohibited to maintain fidelity to the character, and in *Assassin’s Creed*, where harming civilians breaks the historical and thematic framing of the world.
-These examples show how design must balance expressive freedom with coherence, identity, and narrative authenticity.
+Some games limit player freedom to preserve authenticity, and to remain coherent.
+In *Scarface* (2006), the player cannot harm civilians because the character they play - Tony Montana, refusal to harm civillians is not a minor detail but a defining boundary established in the film the game is based on - Scarface(1983).
+Removing that boundary would mean the player is no longer truly playing Tony Montana.
+Similar constraints appear in the *Batman: Arkham* series, where lethal force is prohibited to maintain established canon to the character, and in *Assassin’s Creed*, where harming civilians breaks the historical and thematic framing of the world.
+These examples show how gameplay design must balance expressive freedom whilst being true to the both the material it is based on, and remaining coherent to its own internal established rules.

-My published games, such as *Quiet Tree* and *Lanterns Trail*, reflect the practical considerations of small scale game development. *A Quiet Tree* focuses on stillness and atmosphere, using minimal interaction and gentle visuals to create a moment of calm.
+My published games, such as *Quiet Tree* and *Lanterns Trail*, alzo reflect the practical considerations of game development, albeit on a smaller scale. *A Quiet Tree* focuses on stillness and atmosphere, using minimal interaction and gentle visuals to create a moment of calm.
 Its simplicity is intentional, allowing the environment to take precedence over mechanics. *Lanterns Trail* explores movement and light, using contrast and motion to guide the player through a small, self contained world.
-My focus on small, cohesive games reflects a deliberate choice to keep scope clear, respect my current ability, and prioritise finishing and shipping complete experiences.
-I prefer a small, coherent project over a larger, unfocused one, because clarity of scale supports clarity of design.
-These projects demonstrate how mechanics, visuals, and mood must align to create a coherent experience.
+I believe players would prefer small coherent experiences over a larger, unfocused ones, because when the game has a clear purpose and design - the mechanics, visuals, and mood that is in tune with this will then be able to create a coherent experience.

 ---